 (b) has been convicted of an offence against this Act on at least 2 occasions,

-commits an offence against this Act, if, without the written permission of the Board, he becomes or remains a director of any body corporate that is a licensee, or he is the employer, employee, or partner of a licensee, as such.
+commits an offence against this Act, if, without the written permission of the Commissioner, he becomes or remains a director of any body corporate that is a licensee, or he is the employer, employee, or partner of a licensee, as such.

 Penalty: $10 000.

-(2) If a licensee in his business as such knowingly has, without the written permission of the Board as an employee or a partner, or being a body corporate has as a director, a person who —
+(2) If a licensee in his business as such knowingly has, without the written permission of the Commissioner as an employee or a partner, or being a body corporate has as a director, a person who —

 (a) has had his licence cancelled under this Act; or